wp-plugins/flexible-posts-widget/readme.txt

 = Future updates & features list =

 * Create shortcode functionality
-* Dynamically populate available terms based on a selected taxonomy.
-* Make the "Get Posts By" section selectable and only show the chosen method: Taxonomy & Term or Post Type.
 * Dynamically populate the "Template Filename" field based on the templates available.
+* Adjust widget output template for Media-type posts.
 * Add default styles for the widget display & an option to load or not load them (?)

 == Changelog ==

+= 2.0 =
+* Dynamically populate available terms based on selected taxonomy.
+* Make the "Get Posts By" section selectable and only show the chosen method: Taxonomy & Term or Post Type.
+* Miscellaneous admin improvements.

 = 1.0.5 =
 * Bug fix - Removed post_status 'private' from wp_queries.
 We don't want to show private posts in our loops.